 Sarah is an International Student Advisor and has worked at UVM since 2018.
 She advises on issues of non-immigrant student visa status maintenance, practical training opportunities, and other federal and institutional policies as they relate to UVM's international student population.
 She also supports students through academic and cultural adjustment challenges and coordinates the Community Host Program and Cultural Kitchen series.
 Sarah completed her bachelor's degree in Global Studies in 2012 from UVM.
 As part of her UVM experience, Sarah spent a semester studying abroad and putting her Spanish minor to use at the Universidad Nacional in Heredia, Costa Rica.
 She received her master's degree in English with a specialization in Teaching English as a Second/Foreign Language in 2017 from Colorado State University.
 Sarah has visited Russia, parts of Western Europe, and countries throughout Central America and the Caribbean.
 In her free time, Sarah enjoys skiing, snowboarding, and playing guitar.

-Emma Huse joined the OIE in 2019 as the International Student and Employee Services Coordinator.
+Emma Huse joined the OIE in 2019 as an International Student and Employee Advisor.
 Emma advises international students, plans programs and events for UVM’s international community, and assists with immigration services for UVM faculty, staff, and scholars.
 She earned her master’s degree in International Education from the School for International Training, and prior to her experience in international higher education Emma worked for nearly five years as an immigration paralegal focused on employment-based immigration for academic, research, and medical professionals.
 She spent a semester studying in France, worked briefly in Iceland, and loves traveling in the mountains, both in the USA and around the world.
-Outside of the office, Emma enjoys time hiking, baking sourdough bread, and searching for the best spots by Lake Champlain to read in her hammock.
+Outside of the office, Emma enjoys spending time hiking, baking sourdough bread, and searching for the best spots by Lake Champlain to read in her hammock.

 Interested in getting in touch with one of our staff members?
 Click here for contact information.